sichkar-valentyn/Neural_Networks_for_Computer_Vision/README.md

 <br/>

-* **Example #13** - Accuracy for training CNN with different datasets for Traffic Sign Classification is shown on the figure below.:
+* **Example #13** - Accuracy for training CNN with different datasets for Traffic Sign Classification is shown on the figure below:
 <br/>![Accuracy_of_different_datasets_of_Model_1_TS.png](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Accuracy_of_different_datasets_of_Model_1_TS.png)

 <br/>